iam-veeramalla/aws-devops-zero-to-hero/README.md

 You'll dive into AWS CodePipeline, a fully managed continuous delivery service.
 You'll learn how to build end-to-end CI/CD pipelines by configuring source, build, and deployment stages, automating the entire software release process.

-**Project:** You'll create a CI/CD pipeline using CodePipeline for an application deployment, including source code integration, build, and automatic deployment to a target environment.
+**Project:** You'll create a CI/CD pipeline using CodePipeline for application deployment, including source code integration, build, and automatic deployment to a target environment.

 ## Day 14: AWS CodeBuild